 Very common in oases in the mountains.

 Foodplant: willows (Salix).
 Bivoltine, flying in May and July-August.
-Anatolian-Iranian, with Euroriental range.

 566. Semiothisa aestimaria Hübn.

 Widespread in Central and Northern Iraq, but restricted to oases.

 Foodplant: tamarisk (Tamarix).
 Multivoltine, flying from February to November, with a summer pause, in the plain.
 Its absence from the Shatt el Arab is probably simply due to the scarcity there of its preferred species of tamarisk.